Sri Lankan economic crisis (2019–2024): External debt

 Until mid-2000s, the Sri Lankan debt was mainly from multilateral lending agencies, after which it was reoriented under the leadership of Mahinda Rajapaksa to foreign investors and lenders.
-Sri Lanka issues its first international sovereign bond in 2007, with high interest rates to incentivise investors.
+Sri Lanka issued its first international sovereign bond in 2007, with high interest rates to incentivise investors.
 According to commentators, the money was used to fund vanity projects rather than projects of national utility.

 Sri Lanka's foreign debt increased substantially, going from US$11.3 billion in 2005 to $56.3 billion in 2020.
 While foreign debt was about 42% of the GDP in 2019, it rose to 119% of its GDP in 2021.
 By February 2022, the country had only $2.31 billion left in its reserves, yet faces debt repayments of around $4 billion in 2022, which also includes a $1 billion international sovereign bond (ISB) maturing in July.

 In 2020, US economist Joseph Eugene Stiglitz, published a report that blamed the quantitative easing policy made by US banks after 2008, for exporting debt bubbles to developing countries including Sri Lanka.
 In the same year, Chatham House published a report that concluded that Sri Lanka's debt crisis was primarily "a result of domestic policy decisions and was facilitated by Western lending and monetary policy".
-Their research pointed that after 2008, western central banks had favored a monetary policy of quantitative easing, which created low global interest rates, and had largely facilitated Rajapaksa’s borrowing-and-spending spree as he borrowed low interest ISBs heavily.
-However the winding-down of quantitative easing in the US after 2013, had later sharply increased Sri Lanka's borrowing costs, and the interests rates doubled, to approximately 10 percent for short term loans, while long-term rates had jumped from 7 to 8 percent to 11–13 percent.
-Failure to defend their currency, further shrank Sri Lanka’s foreign reserves to only $6 billion by 2016.
+Their research pointed that after 2008, western central banks had favored a monetary policy of quantitative easing, which created low global interest rates, and had largely facilitated Rajapaksa's borrowing-and-spending spree as he borrowed low interest ISBs heavily.
+However the winding-down of quantitative easing in the US after 2013, had later sharply increased Sri Lanka's borrowing costs, and the interests rates doubled, to approximately 10 percent for short-term loans, while long-term rates had jumped from 7 to 8 percent to 11–13 percent.
+Failure to defend their currency, further shrank Sri Lanka's foreign reserves to only $6 billion by 2016.